Vaathi: Plot

 In the end, Abhiram and his friends achieved ranks within the Top 100 in the JEE Mains examination, with Abhiram securing the first rank, guided by Kumar, the old students, and Bala's recorded tapes.
-At their felicitation ceremony, despite being coerced by Thirupathi, Abhi credits Bala for his achievement.
-In addition, he unveils Bala's tapes publicly, thus exposing Thirupathi.
+At their felicitation ceremony, despite being coerced by Srinivas, Abhi credits Bala for his achievement.
+In addition, he unveils Bala's tapes publicly, thus exposing Srinivas.

 Production

 Development

 In late July 2021, it was reported that Dhanush would collaborate with Venky Atluri for the latter's next directional before his project with Sekhar Kammula; the film marks Dhanush foraying into Telugu cinema for the first time.
 Sithara Entertainments were reported to fund the project.
 The company made a public announcement on 22 December confirming the project, while the title Vaathi and Sir was announced the day after.
 Atluri had recruited music composer G. V. Prakash Kumar, cinematographer Dinesh Krishnan and editor Navin Nooli.
 Samyuktha was announced as the lead actress the same day.